zimmski/tirion/README.md

 ## How do I set up a Tirion infrastructure?

 If you do not use the precompiled binaries you have to [compile Tirion](#how-to-build-tirion) before you can set up an infrastructure.
 There are two components that need configuration.
 The tirion-server needs a server configuration and a working backend.
 Please have a look at the [README of the tirion-server](/tirion-server) on how to accomplish that.
 The client (your application) must have a fitting [metric-file](#metric-file) which is fed to the agent.

-That is all you need to set up a complete Tirion infrastructure!
+This is all you need to set up a complete Tirion infrastructure!

 ## How do I use Tirion?